A Cheating Spouse - How an Emotional Affair Starts

 WANT TO KNOW WHAT OTHERS DO?
 LEARN WHAT OTHERS DID IN YOUR SITUATION

-What aspects of this emotional affair can you relate to?
+What aspects of Sharon's emotional affair can you relate to?
 Could you be a cheating spouse and not realize it?

 This is the first of three posts examining a cheating spouse.
 Sign-up for our blog at the bottom of this page and be sure not to miss future posts.